Pinecone vs Chroma

 Our Take

-Choose Pinecone if you want: Teams wanting managed vector search without ops overhead.
+Choose Pinecone if you want: production RAG without managing infrastructure.

-Choose Chroma if you want: Developers prototyping or building smaller-scale RAG applications.
+Choose Chroma if you want: development environments and small to mid-scale applications.

 Both tools are actively maintained and widely adopted.
 The best choice depends on your team's existing workflow, integration requirements, and the specific problems you're solving.
 We recommend trying both before committing to evaluate how each fits your day-to-day work.